 At our office we use a procedure called the FoodSafe Allergy Test to measure for IgG4 antibody levels.
 The FoodSafe Allergy Test is a quick and easy way to test individuals for 95 common food allergies.
 It is a simple blood spot test performed in the office that requires only a small amount of blood taken from a finger prick.
 The sample is then overnighted to the lab where the blood is analyzed.
 The results arrive in approximately two weeks and will include scores on each of the 95 foods and whether those foods are in the low, moderate, or avoid category.
 A food plan rotation is also provided by the lab to offer suggestions on diet modification.
 This information can then be used to prevent and possibly correct digestive complaints and other symptoms of adverse food reactions.

 If you or someone you know is suffering from food allergies or unexplained pain and have not found the relief for which you are looking, please contact our office.
 We may be able to help.

-Information provided by Anthony R. Meyer, D.C., of Renze Chiropractic Clinic, P.C.
+Information provided by Christopher M. Renze, D.C., D.I.B.C.N., of Renze Chiropractic Clinic, P.C.